Public Health Fact Sheet

 How is Gonorrhea spread?

-Gonorrhea is spread through contact with a penis, vagina, mouth, or anus of a person infected with the disease.
-It can also be spread from an infected mother to her baby during birth.
+Gonorrhea can be spread during vaginal, anal or oral sex.
+It can also be passed from an infected mother to her unborn child during vaginal birth.

 How is Gonorrhea treated?

 Abstinence from sexual activity is the best form of protection.
+Latex male condoms will offer some protection against Gonorrhea.
 Being in a long-term, mutually monogamous relationship with a partner who has been tested and known to be uninfected is another form of prevention.

 - Burning with urination